dd32/td-gh-ex/README.txt

 = 0.6.4 =
 	* Added the bootstarp.css.map file css folder.
 	* Resolved the bootstrap console error of fire fox.

+= 0.6.5 =
+	* bootstrap.min.map removed as its not in use.

 == Resources ==